 9. Epsom Salt

 Epsom salts are magnesium sulfate, useful to add to plants that are struggling with either magnesium or sulfur deficiencies.
 Both elements are critical to the production of flowers and fruit, so it’s a familiar recommendation for tomato and pepper growers.
 It’s said to be a miracle cure, and it will miraculously boost the growth of your plants, – provided they are lacking in either element first!

 It does have a habit of building up in the soil, and like most other inorganic fertilizers you really do need to check that it’s needed before you use it.

-Calmag solution is a liquid fertilizer that contains a lot of calcium and magnesium.
+CalMag solution is a liquid fertilizer that contains a lot of calcium and magnesium.
 Some commercial blends also include a bit of iron.
 It’s mostly marketed at those who want to see a boost to flowers and fruit.
-Like Epsom salts, it does its best work on plants with a known deficiency.
+Like Epsom salts, CalMag does its best work on plants with a known deficiency.